 In each case you need to decide if the information in the text agrees with the information in the question.
 You should note that in the “Yes/No/Not given” questions, you are normally asked to look for the writer’s opinions rather than facts.

 The key skill here is to understand that you are interpreting the text and the question.
 This means that you need to read very closely and pay attention to what the writer means.
-Don’t think of it as a skimming question, rather a question where you need to read the text and the question closely and decide what the writer means.
+Don’t think of it just as a skimming question, rather a question where you need to read parts of the text and the whole question closely and decide what the writer means.

 A difficulty – Not Given